SafentisFox/hello-cloud-devops/README.md

 # Hello Cloud & DevOps 🚀

-Welcome to the hands-on Cloud & DevOps lab using Python, GitHub, and Microsoft Azure.
+Welcome to the hands-on Cloud & DevOps lab using Python, GitHub, and Microsoft Azure!

 This repository contains a simple Flask web application that you'll use to learn how modern software projects are developed and deployed using cloud platforms and DevOps practices.